Current Planning FAQs

 to get zoning and overlay information.
 Once you know the zone, you can utilize the zoning code

 to ensure that your desired use is allowed.
-You would then meet with planning staff to ensure that the your specific use is in alignment with the staff's interpretation of the code.
+You would then meet with planning staff to ensure that the specific use is in alignment with the code.

 What are the setbacks and development standards for my property zoned residential?